zball/eks-workshop-v2/website/docs/introduction/getting-started/finish.md

 Because Kubernetes uses a declarative mechanism we can apply the manifests for the catalog API again and expect that because all of the resources are already created Kubernetes will take no action.
 :::

-Apply this kustomization to our cluster to deploy the rest of the components:
+Run kustomization to deploy the rest of the components:

 ```bash
 $ kubectl apply -k /workspace/manifests
 ```

-After this is complete we can use `kubectl wait` to make sure all the components have started before we proceed:
+You can use `kubectl wait` to make sure all the components have started before we proceed:

 ```bash
 $ kubectl wait --for=condition=Ready --timeout=120s pods \